-Must be completed by the Community-Based Team prior to creation of the Community Transformation Plan as part of the process of identifying challenges and opportunities for transformation.
+Must be completed by the Community-Based Team prior to creation of the Community Transformation Plan as part of identifying challenges and opportunities for transformation.
 At a minimum, Community Engagement and Outreach must include the following:

-- a) Public and Private Engagement: The Community-Based Team must show documentation that CQB members held at least one (1) meeting open to the public focused on identifying challenges to Community Transformation.
-Required CQB attendees at this meeting are those representatives required under item b). - b) Citizen Outreach: The Community-Based Team must make substantial efforts to record feedback from the low-income population to be served on what challenges prevent this community from accessing local resources such as education, health services, employment, and transportation.
+- a) Public and Private Engagement.
+The Community-Based Team must show documentation that the CQB held at least one (1) meeting open to the public focused on identifying challenges to Community Transformation. - b) Citizen Outreach: The Community-Based Team must make substantial efforts to record feedback from the low-income population to be served on what challenges prevent this community from accessing local resources.
 This requirement for Community Outreach must be met through both: - i.
-Two (2) public meetings led by CQB members listed under item a); and - ii.
+Two (2) public meetings led by CQB members; and - ii.
 One (1) survey of Defined Neighborhood residents.